rowtype-yoga/purescript-nanoid/README.md

 # purescript-nanoid
-Bindings to the nanoid JavaScript package
+Bindings to the [nanoid](https://github.com/ai/nanoid) JavaScript package

+NanoIDs are an alternative to UUIDs

 ## Usage